hangting/AMS-595-Final-Project/README.md

 Dataset for patients' CTs can be found on https://www.cancerimagingarchive.net/collection/tcga-kirc/

+Download the images and put them into folder "Dataset".
+It should be under the same folder of the codes.

 References:
 [1] O. Akin, P. Elnajjar, M. Heller, R. Jarosz, B. J. Er- ickson, S. Kirk, Y. Lee, M. W. Linehan, R. Gautam,